 The Bottom Line

 If you have high blood pressure, you can lower it.
 Though some physical traits and conditions can increase your risk, healthy lifestyle choices can decrease that risk.
 A healthy diet, exercise, not smoking, and managing stress are great places to start.
-You can also consider heart-healthy supplements like Heartbeet Complete or L-arginine Plus or (after everything else) talk with your doctor about blood pressure medication.
+You can also consider heart-healthy supplements like Heartbeet Complete or L-arginine Plus or (after everything else) talk with your doctor about B.P. medication.
 Make a change today for your heart!